Grace Giving

 “6 Let the one who is taught the word share all good things with the one who teaches.”

 Second, I want to make sure you understand two of the universally ethical expectations about giving found throughout Scripture.
-By universal I mean they are present in every teaching on giving in the Bible, by ethical I mean it is inherently right, and by expectations, I mean the standard you should apply to how you and everybody else should act.
+By universal, I mean they are present in every teaching on giving in the Bible, by ethical, I mean it is inherently right, and by expectations, I mean the standard you should apply to how you and everybody else should act.

-There are two universally ethical expectations about giving in the Bible.
+Introductory Proposition: There are two universally ethical expectations about giving in the Bible.

-(1)It’s Biblically ethical to be expected to give to get.
+It’s Biblically ethical to be expected to give to get.

-When you want a cheeseburger from a restaurant, they are not ethically obligated to give it to you unless you pay them money or give them something else that they agree is worth giving you one of their cheeseburgers.
-So, whether it’s the work you do for somebody that earns payment from them or how you give the money you earned to others to get goods or services back from them, it’s always ethical to expect something be given in order to receive something in return.
-Its why the Apostle Paul wrote this in one of his letters to the church in Thessalonica,
+When you want a cheeseburger from a restaurant, they are not ethically obligated to give it to you unless you pay them money or give them something else that they agree is worth giving you one of their cheeseburgers.So, whether it’s the work you do for somebody that earns payment from them or how you give the money you earned to others to get goods or services back from them, it’s always ethical to expect something to be given to receive something in return.
+It's why the Apostle Paul wrote this in one of his letters to the church in Thessalonica,

 10 For even when we were with you, we would give you this command: If anyone is not willing to work, let him not eat.
 11 For we hear that some among you walk in idleness, not busy at work, but busybodies.
 12 Now such persons we command and encourage in the Lord Jesus Christ to do their work quietly and to earn their own living.
 (2 Thessalonians 3:10-12)

-Paul is commanding them to not give anything but a loving rebuke to those who are physically able to work but refuse to do so!
-The reason is that it’s not ethical to expect to receive something you didn’t earn.
+To those who are physically able to work but refuse, Paul commands us to give them nothing but a loving rebuke!The reason is that it’s not ethical to expect to receive something you didn’t earn.
 It is totally unethical to expect people to give you a gift.
-Now, there is nothing wrong with people giving you gifts (things you didn’t earn), nor is it wrong to give things to people they didn’t earn, but the point here is that its ethical to not give something to somebody they didn’t earn and as such its unethical to expect anybody to give you a gift.
+Now, there is nothing wrong with people giving you gifts (things you didn’t earn), nor is it wrong to give things to people they didn’t earn.
+The point here is that it’s ethical to not give something to somebody they didn’t earn, and expecting anybody to give you a gift is unethical.

-(2) It’s Biblically ethical to be expected to give in proportion to what you’ve been given.
+It’s Biblically ethical to be expected to give in proportion to what you’ve been given.

-The Bible never asks us to give what we don’t have.
-That’s not to say its unethical to use your credit card to financially support the church.
+The Bible never asks us to give what we don’t have.That’s not to say using your credit card to financially support the church is unethical.
 I use my credit card to give to all kinds of things, but I pay my credit card off generally every week.
-We treat it like a debit card so we can earn points to help pay for vacation!
-However, it is totally unethical to give money with your credit card if you aren’t capable of immediately paying off your credit card; not to mention foolish!
+I don’t ask my credit card to give money to things that I don’t have available to give to them for doing so!
+However, it’s totally unwise and even unethical to use a credit card or any other kind of loan if you don’t have the capability and commitment to pay it back within the terms and expectations agreed to prior to the transaction.

 The chief example of this ethic is seen in the righteous expectation of God on those He has given eternal life; the eternal life that required The Father to send His only eternal Son to die for our sins; the eternal life that required The Eternal Son of God to suffer all of the indiscernible fury of the wrath of God on our sin; and most applicably the eternal life that literally includes all that God is and has!
 This mercy that God has given us cannot be earned or bought, but it absolutely comes with an expectation to give in proportion to what we have received!Paul writes,